Slackadays/Clipboard/README.md

 The Clipboard Project <sub>(CB for short)</sub> is a really fast and lightweight, feature packed, and user friendly tool that saves you tons of time and effort in _style_.
 You'll be able to remember anything, anytime, anywhere at the literal press of a button, just like having a second brain.

-I originally made this to address some huge annoyances in other similar tools like a frustrating user experience, strangely limited features and platform specific compatibility.
-But now, CB is the world's first (and currently only) complete, honest-to-goodness clipboard manager for everybody who can press buttons on a keyboard.
+I originally made this to address some huge annoyances in other similar tools like a frustrating user experience, strangely limited features and only working on one platform.
+But now, CB is the world's first (and currently only) complete, honest-to-goodness clipboard manager for anybody who can press keys on a keyboard.

 <br>